3mdeb/news-and-ideas/blog/content/post/2021-10-05-porting_edk2_to_a13_tablet.md

 Currently, I am working on USB peripheral mode support, which will allow me to move the DRAM initialization code into PEI.
 Currently, DRAM initialization is handled by a separate program called SPL (after U-Boot's SPL).
-SPL initializes DRAM and returns to BootROM, which proceeds with loading UEFI image over USB.
+SPL initializes DRAM and returns to BootROM, which proceeds with loading UEFI image over USB (Allwinner BootROM has support for writing arbitrary memory, so I just write raw UEFI image and jump to its entry point).
 A USB driver will remove dependency on BootROM and the need for SPL.
-When I get rid of SPL, I will add support for UEFI booting from SD and eMMC.
+Moving DRAM initialization code into PEI makes it possible to fetch DRAM configuration from dynamic PCDs, which will be useful for overclocking.
+Yet another significant advantage is that I can use the PEI MMC driver to load the rest of UEFI, so when I get rid of SPL, I will add support for UEFI booting from SD and eMMC.
+There is only one problem with this approach, BootROM has a 31 KiB limit on A13 and even less on A10 and A20 (despite SRAM being much bigger than that).
+Even now, PEI size exceeds that limit.
+There is a chance that I could compact it enough to make it fit, but I can't be sure, and if it turns impossible, then I will have to keep a small MMC driver in SEC just to load PEI.

 Other things I will add shortly are, among others: CPU frequency scaling, SD/eMMC write support, display support, etc.